wordofwarning/wordofwarning.org/current/2017-spring/green/index.md

 #### In Brief
 Conceived for the eve of the 2015 General Election — part protest, part catharsis, part exorcism: an alternative party conference to redress the balance of power.

-Read their May 2016 <a href="http://www.theguardian.com/stage/2016/may/17/cock-and-bull-political-slogans-rosana-cade-laura-bradshaw-nic-green" target="_blank">article</a> in The Guardian.
+Read their May 2016 <a href="http://www.theguardian.com/stage/2016/may/17/cock-and-bull-political-slogans-rosana-cade-laura-bradshaw-nic-green" target="_blank">article</a> in The Guardian; *Cock and Bull* in Manchester is a <a href="theguardian.com/stage/theatreblog/2017/mar/13/plan-your-weeks-theatre-top-tickets-david-tennant-don-juan" target="_blank">Lyn Gardner</a> top theatre ticket.

 #### Venue + Booking Details
 Dates: (*Thursday 16 sold-out*) Friday 17 + Saturday 18 March 2017, 7.30pm